-D. Filip, F. Pop, C. Serbanescu, and C. Choi, driven by the significant interest in enhancing the use of non-general-purpose devices to achieve computational goals at a lower cost, present a novel model for scheduling microservices across heterogeneous cloud-edge environments.
+D. Filip, F. Pop, C. Serbanescu, and C. Choi, driven by the significant interest in enhancing the use of non general purpose devices to achieve computational goals at a lower cost, present a novel model for scheduling microservices across diverse cloud edge ecosystems.
 This model employs a specific mathematical formulation to characterize an architecture comprising diverse machines capable of managing various microservices.
 Recognizing that the introduction of any new model necessitates an initial risk assessment of the solution, we have enhanced the Clouds simulation framework to accommodate experiments involving such systems.

 Rebai et al. introduced a model utilizing machine learning techniques to pinpoint the primary elements influencing the academic performance of schools and to analyze the interconnections among these elements.
-The study revealed that regression trees indicated the most significant factors linked to enhanced performance included school size, competition, class size, parental pressure, and gender ratios.
+The study revealed that regression trees indicated the most significant factors linked to enhanced performance included school size, competition, class size, parental pressure and gender ratios.
 Furthermore, findings from the random forest algorithm indicated that both school size and the proportion of female students significantly affected the model's predictive accuracy.

-W. Jin, R. Xu, T. You, Y.-G. Hong, and D. Kim, Edge computing is an emerging computing paradigm that distributes the computational capability to the edge of networks for enabling the computation near to the environment where the sensors and actuators are deployed.
-Therefore, from the network edge, heterogeneous solutions can be provided to the Internet based on sufficient computing ability.
-Nevertheless, computing and networking resources are constrained for devices in the network edge.
-Providing secure services from edge computing is a challenge based on constrained resources.
+W. Jin, R.Xu, T. You, Y.G.
+Hong, and D. Kim discuss edge computing as a developing computing paradigm that are allocates computational resources to the periphery of networks, facilitating processing close to the locations of deployed sensors and actuators.
+This approach allows for diverse solutions to be offered to the Internet leveraging adequate computing power.
+However, devices at the network edge face limitation in the computing and the networking resources.
+Ensuring secure services in edge computing presents a significant challenge due to these resource constraints.